-Donald Charter became the Chairman of the Board of Directors of IAMGOLD Corporation in May 2015.
-An experienced corporate director, he also serves on two other public company boards: Lundin Mining Corporation and Dream Office REIT.
-Mr. Charter has extensive senior executive leadership experience, most recently, as President and CEO of Corsa Coal, a public metallurgical coal company with operations in the US that he successfully built from a non-operating startup to an established domestic and international supplier of US low vol metallurgical coal.
-Mr. Charter's business experience includes financial services, mining (precious metals, base metals, iron ore, coal) and real estate.
+Donald Charter is the Chairman of IAMGOLD Corporation and sits on the boards of Dream Office REIT and Lundin Mining Corporation.
+Mr. Charter has extensive senior executive leadership experience in both mining and financial services.

 Mr. Charter is a graduate of McGill University with degrees in Economics and Law.
 He began his career in Toronto, building a successful business law practice.
-Mr. Charter left law and joined the Dundee group of companies as an Executive Vice President with capital markets related responsibilities.
-He became the founding Chairman and CEO of the Dundee Securities group of companies, and oversaw its growth from a startup to a major independent financial services company.
-After ten years, Mr. Charter left this group and, in addition to Corsa, has focused his attention on consulting (he has had consulting roles in the private, private equity and hedge fund sectors), and corporate directorships.
-In addition to his executive leadership positions, Mr. Charter has extensive board level experience having been involved in several corporate boards and having sat on and chaired a number of audit, compensation, governance, special, independent and strategic committees in various corporate situations.
-He has completed the Institute of Corporate Directors, Directors Education Program and is a member of the Institute.
+Mr. Charter left law and had senior executive positions with capital markets and merger and acquisition related responsibilities.
+He became the founding Chairman and CEO of a major independent national financial services company, having overseen its growth from a startup.
+Most recently he was the CEO of Corsa Coal, a public metallurgical coal producer.

+In addition to his executive leadership positions, Mr. Charter has extensive board level experience having been involved in several corporate boards and having sat on and chaired a number of audit, compensation, governance, special, independent and strategic committees in various corporate situations and industries.
+He is the Chairman of HGC Holdings an employee owned alternative asset management firm and sits on the Board of the World Gold Council.
+He has completed the Institute of Corporate Directors, Directors Education Program.
-Mr. Charter currently serves as a director of Dream Office REIT, IAMGOLD Corporation and Lundin Mining Corporation.

-During the past five years, Mr. Charter has been, but is no longer, a director of Corsa Coal Corp. and Sprott Resources Holdings Inc.